ankitkarnwal33/Image-resizer/README.md

 ## 📄 Description

-`Image Resizer` is a command-line tool designed to resize images efficiently.
-Built on top of the ImageMagick library, it allows users to adjust image dimensions with ease.
+`Image Resizer` is a web application designed to resize images efficiently.
+Built on top of the ImageMagick library, it allows users to adjust image dimensions and size with ease.
 This tool is optimized for Unix-based systems.

 ---